-In honour of August's Afternoon Tea Week (yes, it's a thing!), we paired up with our neighbour Sara of Hen Corner - a Brentford based wizard when it comes to baking, bee keeping, and of course raising hens. teapig Andy joined Sara for a chat on Facebook live to discuss the history of afternoon tea, tea pairings, and learn how to make the most perfect scones.
+In honour of this most tasty treat, we paired up with our neighbour Sara of Hen Corner - a Brentford based wizard when it comes to baking, bee keeping, and of course raising hens. teapig Andy joined Sara for a chat on Facebook live to discuss the history of afternoon tea, tea pairings, and learn how to make the most perfect scones.
 You can find the recording on our Facebook page just here but for the impatient of you, you can find the recipe below.
 Enjoy!

 - 225g self-raising flour, plus extra for dusting